A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

 \subsection{Results}

-The effectiveness of our FSLSTM model is assessed by conducting a comprehensive comparison with the baseline methods using several performance evaluation metrics.
+The effectiveness of our FSLSTM model (i.e. FLSTM-3) is assessed by conducting a comprehensive comparison with the baseline methods using several performance evaluation metrics.
 The results are summarized in Table~\ref{Tab:Comparative_results_all}.
-For regression tasks, we use the mean absolute error (MAE) as an evaluation metric given by